telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

                .Filter("contains") //Define the type of the filter, which autocomplete will use.
              )

-### Configure the Kendo AutoComplete for ajax binding
+### Configure AutoComplete for Ajax Binding

-Here is how to configure the Kendo AutoComplete for ajax binding to the Northwind Products table using Linq to SQL:
+Here is how to configure the AutoComplete for Ajax binding to the Northwind Products table using Linq to SQL:

 1. Make sure you have followed all the steps from the [Introduction](/aspnet-mvc/introduction) help topic.
 2. Create an action method which renders the view: